ScalABM/requirements/README.md

-# papers
+# ScalABM Requirements

-Repository for papers.
+Repository for all design documents describing the requirements for the various components of the ScalABM project.